maieutiquer/ai-readiness/README.md

 3. **Technical Consultant Agent**: Recommends tools and technologies for AI integration
 4. **Report Generator Agent**: Compiles findings into a structured report

+## Caching System

+The application implements a caching system to store assessment responses and AI-generated reports in PostgreSQL:

+1. When a user submits an assessment, the system generates a hash of the input data
+2. Before calling the OpenAI API, the system checks if an assessment with the same hash already exists in the database
+3. If a match is found, the system returns the cached report instead of generating a new one
+4. If no match is found, the system generates a new report and stores it in the database for future use

+This approach reduces API costs and improves response times for repeated assessments.

 ## Getting Started

 ### Prerequisites

 - Node.js 18+
 - pnpm 10+
+- PostgreSQL database

 ### Installation